-Ship Finance 2019
+Ship Finance 2020

-Contributing editor Lawrence Rutkowski

-Seward & Kissel LLP
+Contributing editor Lawrence Rutkowski Seward & Kissel LLP

-Lexology Getting The Deal Through is delighted to publish the sixth edition of Ship Finance, which is available in print and online at www.lexology.com/gtdt.
+Lexology Getting The Deal Through is delighted to publish the seventh edition of Ship Finance, which is available in print and online at www.lexology.com/gtdt.

-Lexology Getting The Deal Through provides international expert analysis in key areas of law, practice and regulation for corporate counsel, cross-border legal practitioners, and company directors and officers
+Lexology Getting The Deal Through provides international expert analysis in key areas of law, practice and regulation for corporate counsel, cross-border legal practitioners, and company directors and officers.

 Throughout this edition, and following the unique Lexology Getting The Deal Through format, the same key questions are answered by leading practitioners in each of the jurisdictions featured.
-Our coverage this year includes a new chapter on Switzerland.